Statistical Methods for Quantum State Verification and Fidelity Estimation: Introduction

 In this article we review the recent developments on quantum state verification.
 Our aim is to provide the reader first with a basic and pedagogical introduction into the concepts of hypothesis testing and state verification.
 Then, we explain the results for different scenarios in details.
 These detailed protocols naturally depend on the state one wishes to verify, but also on the allowed measurement protocols, e.g., the extent to which communication between the parties is allowed.

 We are aware of the fact that statistical tools have found widespread applications in quantum information processing and our article can cover only a small aspect of that.
 There are already excellent review articles on quantum state discrimination \cite{Barnett.Croke2009,Bae.Kwek2015} and, very recently, on entanglement tests using witnesses from a statistical perspective \cite{Morris.etal2021}.
-Furthermore, we encourage the reader to consult the original literature on related topics, such as the estimation of pure or mixed quantum states \cite{Bagan.etal2002, Audretsch.etal2003, Bagan.etal2004, Vicente.etal2010}, the estimation of drift or change point detection \cite{Ferrie.Blume-Kohout2012, Sentis.etal2016b, Proctor.etal2020}, and sequential hypothesis testing \cite{Laskowski.etal2013, Milazzo.etal2019, Martinez-Vargas.etal2021}.
+Furthermore, we encourage the reader to consult the original literature on related topics, such as the estimation of pure or mixed quantum states \cite{Bagan.etal2002, Audretsch.etal2003, Bagan.etal2004, Vicente.etal2010}, the estimation of drift or change point detection \cite{Ferrie.Blume-Kohout2012, Sentis.etal2016b, Proctor.etal2020}, sequential hypothesis testing \cite{Laskowski.etal2013, Milazzo.etal2019, Martinez-Vargas.etal2021}, the blind channel estimation \cite{Chai.etal2020}, and the estimation of quantum teleportation \cite{Hu.etal2019,Cavalcanti.etal2017}.
 In addition, this review focuses on the problem of state verification in discrete-variable quantum systems.
 For their counterparts, continuous-variable quantum systems, the verification stands as a related but independent problem; see Refs.~\cite{Wu.etal2021,Liu.etal2021b} for recent progresses.

 This article is organized as follows.
 In Sec.~\ref{sec:preliminaries} we give an introduction to the underlying concepts.
 We first explain the framework of hypothesis testing and explain then the basic scenario of quantum state verification and fidelity estimation.
 In Sec.~\ref{sec:qsv} we discuss in detail the different scenarios.
 On the one hand, these are characterized by the pure bipartite or multipartite entangled state that should be verified.
 On the other hand, one can distinguish different types of available measurements and types of communication that are allowed.
 In Sec.~\ref{sec:generalizations} we discuss generalizations of quantum state verification, such as the verification of quantum channels and the implementation of entanglement tests based on few copies of a state.
 Finally, we conclude and point out some interesting questions for further investigation.